My role

 How might we connect creators and receivers, while keeping data live and updatable?

-How might we speed up doc creation while letting users focus on creative matters?
+How might we speed up document creation while letting users focus on creative matters?

 How might we standardise documents while still keeping things flexible for users?